From Landing My First Job to Meeting the President: How LinkedIn Changed My Life for the Better

 Now there's a fourth a way to leverage the LinkedIn platform: Building a Personal Brand.
 LinkedIn has introduced publishing/content creation, a new feature to empower members.
 At the end of February LinkedIn decided to grow their content generating machine even more by opening up the LinkedIn publishing platform to members.
 The initial launch included 25,000 members with plans to roll out the feature for more users over the next few months.

-Editor’s Note: This story was originally posted on George’s profile via LinkedIn’s publishing platform.
-If LinkedIn has helped you transform your career or business, please share your story with us.
-If you need more inspiration, check out our Member Stories blog series.
+Editor's Note: This story was originally posted on George's profile via LinkedIn's publishing platform.
+If LinkedIn has helped you transform your career or business, please share your story with us or write a post on LinkedIn with the hashtag #MyLinkedInStory.
+For more inspiration, check out more success stories.